monitoring-tools/prom-nginx-exporter/README.md

-# Nginx Plus Exporter
+# Prom Nginx Exporter

-Nginx Plus stats exporter for Prometheus.
+`Prom Nginx Exporter` is nginx statistics exporter for Prometheus.

-The Nginx Plus Exporter requests the nginx or nginx plus stats from specified endpoints and exposes them for Prometheus consumption.
+The `Prom Nginx Exporter` requests the nginx or nginx plus stats from specified endpoints and exposes them for Prometheus consumption.

 ## Building and running